Two Year Coverage

 - Protects against water penetration through the basement or foundation walls;

-- Protects against defects in materials that affect windows, doors and caulking and defects in work that results in water penetration into the building envelope;
+- Protects against defects in materials and work in windows, doors and caulking that result in water penetration into the building envelope;

 - Covers defects in work or materials in the electrical, plumbing and heating delivery and distribution systems;